 Album review: Sunwolf “Angel Eyes”

-Sunwolf mastered the combination garage rock with upbeat tempos and sprinkles of pop that will cause the listeners to hit the repeat button.
-Angel Eyes will cause listeners to bob their heads and tap their feet, while experiencing the old school sounds of garage punk, that many may have thought were lost to the ages.
+Sunwolf mastered the combination of garage rock with upbeat tempos and sprinkles of pop that will cause the listeners to hit the repeat button.
+Angel Eyes will cause listeners to bob their heads and tap their feet while experiencing the old school sounds of garage punk, which many may have thought were lost to the ages.

 Album release date: October 8, 2013